Ray Robinson (activist)

 Perry Ray Robinson (12 September 1937 – c.
 25 April 1973) was an African American activist from Alabama during the civil rights movement.
 He had been active in Mississippi and Washington, D.C., supporting the March on Washington and the Poor People's Campaign.
 Robinson disappeared while participating in the 1973 American Indian Movement (AIM) resistance in the Wounded Knee incident on the Pine Ridge Indian Reservation in South Dakota.

 Robinson's family never saw him again; his wife believed he was killed at the reservation, and struggled to get his disappearance investigated.
 In 2014, the Federal Bureau of Investigation (FBI) confirmed that Robinson had been killed and buried on the reservation in April 1973; it released redacted documents to the Robinson family under a Freedom of Information Act suit, including redacted interviews with cooperating witnesses.
-Robinson was allegedly killed by AIM members during a confrontation.
+Robinson was allegedly killed by AIM members during a confrontation, according to the FBI.
 Robinson's remains have not been found.
 The FBI said it had closed his case.

 Early life

-Ray Robinson was born on September 12, 1937, in Bogue Chitto, Alabama.
+Ray Robinson was born on September 12, 1937, in Washington, DC.
 He attended local segregated schools.
 Strong and athletic, Robinson became a prizefighter.